TrialsNest

 Sponsors

-A practical guide for sponsors, CROs, and research sites on planning diverse clinical trial enrollment through protocol review, site selection, logistics, and early measurement.
+A practical guide to clinical trial diversity planning through protocol review, site selection, logistics, and early enrollment measurement.

 Diverse enrollment is not only a campaign problem.
 Study design, site selection, eligibility criteria, visit burden, language access, and follow-up operations shape who can realistically participate.